Petty-Exploits/Tab-Limiter/README.md

 Built for a school enviroment where students spam tabs on chromebook devices to bypass restrictions.

-If 9 tabs are opened withing 3 seconds it will close the window to prevent abuse.
+If 9 tabs are opened within 3 seconds it will close the window to prevent abuse.

 Has alert popups as well as notification popupups